DomoApps/domo-developer-portal/docs/Apps/Code-Engine/Cards-to-PDF.md

-# Return all content of a Page as PDF's.
+# Return All Content of a Page as PDFs.

-This is a strawman of getting all the cards on a page and getting the content a PDF’s.
-If the content is a table, you will get a paginated result.
+Below is a rudimentary path to get all Cards on a Page, as well as to get content as PDFs (note that if the content is a table, you will get a paginated result).

 ```
 const codeengine = require('codeengine');